wilsonpage/blog/_posts/2013-10-23-batching-image-insertion.markdown

 ### Spreading the load

 **The technique above doesn't scale**.
 The more images we have to insert, the worse our rendering performance gets.
-If we could find a way to take work off this single frame and spread it over more frames we may be able to reach a better frame rate.
+If we could find a way to take work off this single frame and spread it over more frames, we may be able to reach a better frame rate.
 [FastDom](http://github.com/wilsonpage/fastdom) can help us with this.

 ### fastdom.defer()